davidbonnaud/cella-larks-ant-34/readme.txt

   1. Extract the .zip file into a folder.

-  2. Drag the index HTML file, index-js-p5-example.html, into a browser window.
+  2. Drag the index HTML file, index.html, into a browser window.
 The example P5 program should start immediately.
-You should see a 640x480 grid (white lines on black background) with row/column headers and some of the grid cells colored.
-See the picture pix-js-p5-example-1.JPG.
+You should see a black box that immediately begins to start having colored squares, showing the positions the ant visited and the actions it took.

 Known Bugs

-  o- Bot cell drawing over-writes a pixels-worth of the cell's grid lines.
+  o- Ant does not start by going upward an additional square visually,
+     but checking the console reveals it does in fact do that.

 Warnings

-  o- Clicking outside the grid wraps the mouse x.y back into the grid --
-     maybe at a weird-looking spot.
-Enjoy.

-  o- Testing was light.
-Didn't try all key or mouse combos.

 Testing

-  o- Following installation instruction, above, watched it run, and tryed a few keypresses and mouse clicks.
-Looks okay to ship.
+  o- Following installation instruction, above, watch it run.

 Credits